adoundakov/Glassdoor/docs/README.md

 - [ ] Salaries: Add salary data for positions / industries
 - [ ] Seekers: See advanced data about salaries / openings
 - [ ] Seekers: File Upload / Resume Version management (pick which resume to apply with)
-- [ ] Employers: Postings CRUD, with account creation (maybe company verification?)
+- [ ] Employers: Postings CRUD, with employer account creation (maybe company verification?)
 - [ ] Employers: See aggregate data for all applicants, along with advanced posting performance.